On the normally ordered tensor product and duality for Tate objects: External Homs

-\end{proposition} \begin{proof} The construction of the functors $\Hom$ follows by an induction similar to the proof of Proposition \ref{prop:tens1}.
-By the universal property of idempotent completeness, it suffices to construct $\Hom$ for elementary Tate objects.
+\begin{remark} The construction of the functors $\Hom$ follows by an induction similar to the proof of Proposition \ref{prop:tens1}.
+The key is that the diagrams defining the Tate objects in the first variable sandwich the diagrams defining the Tate objects in the second variable, i.e.

+In particular, while the logic is very similar, we cannot just quote Lemma \ref{lemma:induct}. \end{remark} \pf By the universal property of idempotent completeness, it suffices to construct $\Hom$ for elementary Tate objects.
 We construct the functors using three related inductions on $(n,m)$.
 First, we show that the construction for $(n,n)$ implies it for $(n+m,n)$ for all $m$.
 Second, we show that the construction for $(n,n)$ implies it for $(n,n+m)$ for all $m$.
 And last, we show that the construction for $(n-1,n-1)$ implies it for $(n,n)$.

 For the base case $n=m=0$, there is nothing to show.
 Now suppose that we have constructed $\Hom(-,-)$ for $(n+m,n)$.
 Let $W\in\nelTate(\Cc)$ and let $V\in(n+m+1)\text{-}\elTate(\Cc)$ be represented by an elementary Tate diagram